Contributing to the Numismatic Chronicle

 Unlike the periodical Coin Hoards, The Numismatic Chronicle does not attempt to summarise finds already published in numismatic journals or numismatic books.
 It does, however, carry preliminary reports of finds that are to be published more fully elsewhere.
 The section is additional to the usual contents of the Chronicle and it should not deter the fuller publication of hoards as Articles.

-For the format, authors should look at the ‘Coin Hoards’ section of the Chronicle.
+For the format, authors should look at the ‘Coin Hoards’ section in this volume.
 The degree of detail provided in the listing of the contents of any hoard will vary according to the information available, the nature of the coin series, and whether it is a preliminary or final report.
 Authors should provide full bibliographical details (in the Chronicle’s house style) of any references and abbreviations used.
 These will be included in a consolidated list or a footnote, as seems most appropriate.

-Contributions to the ‘Coin Hoards’ section and to the ‘Excavation Coins’ section should be sent to the appropriate Editor, as indicated above.
+Contributions to the ‘Coin Hoards’ section and to the ‘Excavation Coins and Stray Finds’ section should be sent to the appropriate Editor, as indicated above.